Gerund: Latin and Romance

 Several Romance languages have inherited the form, but without case inflections.
 They use it primarily in an adverbial function, comparably to the Latin ablative use.
 The same form may be used in an adjectival function and to express progressive aspect meaning.
-These languages do not use the term present participle.
+These languages do not use the term present participle, since it refers to a different form.
 Grammars of these languages written in English may use the form gerund.